Why United Kingdom

 • UK Registered Office: A physical UK address in England & Wales, Scotland, or Northern Ireland.
 Virtual or serviced office addresses are accepted.
 Must match the jurisdiction of incorporation.

 • Unique LLP Name: Must end in “LLP” or “Limited Liability Partnership” and be unique on the Companies House register.
-Checked via the WebCHeck name search.
+Check availability via the Companies House online name search at find-and-update.company-information.service.gov.uk.

 The Roadmap to Launch